Basics

 Moreover, it can be used as a constructor, in order to convert Julia objects to GAP objects, whenever a suitable conversion has been defined.

-The keyword argument recursive
+or by the keyword argument recursive

 with value true